rhmaxdotorg/pulsechain-validator/README.md

 * How can I see the stats on my validator(s)?

-Look at your deposit JSON file to get the list of your validator(s) public keys, then check https://beacon.v4.testnet.pulsechain.com/validator/[your validator's public key] which each one that you want to check the stats on.
+Look at your deposit JSON file to get the list of your validator(s) public keys, then check https://beacon.v4.testnet.pulsechain.com/validator/ + your validator's public key which each one that you want to check the stats on.

+For example this validator's stats: https://beacon.v4.testnet.pulsechain.com/validator/8001503cd43190b01aaa444d966a41ddb95c140e4910bb00ad638a4c020bc3a070612f318e3372109f33e40e7c268b0b

 * Where can I find additional help on PulseChain dev stuff and being a validator?